DopierRex/OneNext/README.md

 2nd partition 10gb FAT32, 3rd partition 10gb FAT32, 4th partition 8gb FAT32.
 In this case, NextZXOS will show 5 logical drives C, D, E, F, M (drive 'M' is the RAMdisk).

-IMPORTANT: ALL partitions must be PRIMARY, and only the first 4gb partition must be formatted in FAT16, the other partitions (2nd, 3rd..) must be formatted in FAT32 (!)
+IMPORTANT: ALL partitions must be PRIMARY, and ONLY the first 4gb partition must be formatted in FAT16, the other partitions (2nd, 3rd..) must be formatted in FAT32 (!)

 Games for the extra systems and consoles need to be placed on the first NextZXOS 'C' drive (FAT16, 1st SD partition) inside their respective folders: SAM, CPC6128, MSX, NES, COLECO, ATARI, where you can place your own games/roms.
 Anything else, ZX Spectrum legacy or Next, can be on any drive (C,D,E,F..) because Spectrum Next has support for FAT16 and FAT32.